A buff belly, a sizzling six-pack. You're here because you want abdominals that rock, and if you're like the rest of us, you want them now.

 - The plank.
 There are a couple ways to perform the plank, an ab buster favored by Frediani, some tougher than others.
 For the American Council on Exercise's version, lay belly-down on the floor, resting your upper body on forearms that are flat against the floor.
 Contract your butt and your gut to prevent your back from arching, and slowly lift your torso from the ground.
 Hold the position for five seconds, then lower yourself back to your starting position.

 - Bicycle maneuver.
-To do the bicycle maneuver, start on the floor, says Weil, lower back pressed to the ground, hands behind your neck (but don't pull on your neck).
+To do the bicycle maneuver, start on the floor, Weil says, lower back pressed to the ground, hands behind your neck (but don't pull on your neck).
 Bring yo ur knees up to about 45 degrees and slowly pedal.
 Touch your left elbow to your right knee, then your right elbow to your left knee.
 Keep your breathing relaxed.

 - Captain's chair.
 Sitting in a chair, press your back against the chair's back.
-Stabilize yourself by holding the chair's handrests, then slowly lift your knees toward your chest, then return them to the starting position, keeping "the motion controlled and deliberate" through the whole exercise, suggests Weil.
+Stabilize yourself by holding the chair's handrests, then slowly lift your knees toward your chest, then return them to the starting position, keeping "the motion controlled and deliberate" through the whole exercise, Weil suggests.

 - Back extensions.
 Back extensions can be done on the floor or with a Roman chair at the gym.
 To do the floor version, lie facedown on the floor, arms straight out in front of you, palm s down, legs behind you.
 Slowly lift your right arm and left leg off the floor, hold them for several seconds an inch or two off the ground, then lower and repeat with the opposite arm and leg.